 Water filtration and/or water softener systems can be installed for the removal of any of the contaminants listed in the above table.
 Water softeners are typically installed to remove iron or manganese in the water through a technology called Ion Exchange.
 Arsenic is removed with tanks containing a specific media that “grabs” the arsenic out of the water.
 Removing radon from water requires a system that agitates the water in a sealed chamber to release the gas and then vents it outside.
 It is critical that the venting is done properly to minimize the chances of radon gas potentially being blown back into the home.

 BAD ODORS & TASTE IN WATER

 In addition to the above systems described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 There are “point of entry” systems that will provide filtration for all of the water entering your home or facility.
-Also, there are “point of use” water filtration systems that will provide filtered water at a sink or other single point of use, typically by feeding the filtered water to a designated, separate faucet.
 Starting with a water test will help steer to the right approach for you.
-For more on bad odors & taste in your water, see the link at http://h2ocare.com/bad-odor-taste-water/.
+For more on bad odors & taste in your water, see the link at https://bad-odor-taste-water/.